Navy Sea Pay and Submarine Pay Rates for 2025

 Career Sea Pay (CSP)

-Career Sea Pay compensates Navy and Marine Corps personnel assigned to ships, submarines, and other vessels for the hardships of sea duty, including family separation, demanding schedules, and austere living conditions.
+Career Sea Pay compensates Navy and Marine Corps personnel assigned to ships, submarines, and other vessels.
+It’s not just about being stationed on a ship — it’s about recognizing the hardships of sea duty life, including the reality that you’re away from your family far more than most military members.

 Military pay and compensation